We tailor our lessons to fit you and welcome a whole range of styles.

 What does good practice look like?

-Firstly, every one of our tutors will keep an organised dairy documenting your child’s progress, so you should ask to see the notes they’ve written at any time you wish.
+Firstly, every one of our tutors will keep an organised diary documenting your child’s progress, so you should ask to see the notes they’ve written at any time you wish.
 You should ask your child what they find difficult, and encourage them to spend more time on developing that skill than playing through songs they may already know really well.

 Warm ups such as ‘scales’ used by the teacher which will help your child’s muscle and brain development.
 A couple of scales should always be played before your child practises, even if they’re sitting down to play purely for 10 minutes of fun.